hyosungjoo/group-level-XAI/README.md

   * N denotes the number of convolutional filters (our case: 800)
   * M denotes the number of features except with dipole location (our case: 3)
 * weights: Weights for clustering process (1-D array, our case had two weights - spectral features, dipole location)
 * draw_figures: Flag for drawing figures (0: off, 1: on).
-For example, using [1, 1] will enable to visualize Figure 1 (task relevancy bar graph) and Figure 2 (dipole distribution)
+For example, using [1, 1] will enable us to visualize Figure 1 (task relevancy bar graph) and Figure 2 (dipole distribution)
 * data_path: path which includes data (The EEGlab dataset containing the dipole fitting results must be saved in the dipfit folder in data_path).
 ### Outputs
 * STUDY: A new STUDY set containing clustering results
 * ALLEEG: A vector of EEG datasets included in the STUDY structure
-* group_output: A structure to contain the selected number of clusters and convolutional filters beloning to selected clusters.
+* group_output: A structure to contain the selected number of clusters and convolutional filters belonging to selected clusters.
  * convolutional filters represented with the subject number and branches, including convolutional filters.
-* This function draw two figures, encompassing task relevancy bar graph and dipole distribution.
+* This function draws two figures: task relevancy bar graph and dipole distribution.
 ### Usage (see main.m)
 ```MATLAB
 [STUDY, ALLEEG, group_output]=Fx_cnn_group_level(STUDY, ALLEEG, features, weights, draw_figures, data_path);